 Clean areas designated for snow removal

 Clean up debris or equipment that will be hidden by fallen snow.
-Mark any areas of concern with reflective stakes so snow removal crews can easily identify & stay away from those areas.
+Mark any areas of concern with reflective stakes, so that snow removal crews can easily identify and stay away from those areas.

 Plan for earthworks projects